C-130 “Center of Excellence” welcomes new commander

 |0

-This work, C-130 “Center of Excellence” welcomes new commander [Image 7 of 7], by A1C Maria Umanzor Guzman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, C-130 “Center of Excellence” welcomes new commander, by 1st Lt.
+Charles Rivezzo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT